chasetheterrible/CS260-startup/notes.md

 * query selector only selects 1 element
 * In regex i makes it not-case sensitive
 ![Example domain name and stuff](https://github.com/chasetheterrible/CS260-startup/blob/main/Screen%20Shot%202024-02-26%20at%203.27.20%20PM.png)

+* **DND record types**
+* A / AAAA - Address.
+Specific IP addresses.
+IPV4 and IPV6
+* CNAME - Canonical Name.
+Alias
+* NS - Name Server.
+Authority for queries and proof of ownership
+* TEXT - Metadata.
+Used for policies and verification
+* SOA - Start of Authority.
+Propagation information